mrsahin101/BOOKS/C_Programming/C_All_in_One_Desk_Reference_For_Dummies/Book_IV_Advanced_C/Notes.md

         int tm_isdst;   /* DST          [-1, 0, 1]              */
         /* There may be another definitions here depending on compiler */ };

+- This snippet could be used for generating precise delays.
+In order of seconds

+#define DELAY 0.1

+void pause(void)
+{
+    time_t then;
+    time(&then);

+    while(difftime(time(NULL), then) < DELAY);
+}

+## Building Big Programs
+- Creating small modules is best way to do it.

+- **extern** keyword is used to share functions and variables between files.

+- **gcc -c module.c** is used to to compile single file to its object file.

+- **gcc moda.o modb.o modc.o ...** is used for linking all object files together.
+This creates a.out or a.exe file.

+- **gcc moda.o modb.o modc.o ... -o prog** creates prog.exe

+- Sharing variables between modules done with **extern** keyword.
+Syntax : **extern type name**

+- Write your project in modules.
+This way it will be more readable and easier to manage.